-All medical terms are best written in full.
-If you mention a drug, give an idea of what type of drug it is.
+Your report will be read by those with no medical knowledge.
+All medical terms are best written in full, avoiding abbreviations and technical language, if possible.
+If you have to use abbreviations or medical terms, explain these.
+If you mention a drug, give an idea of what type of drug it is and why it was prescribed.
 Give the full generic name, dosage and route of administration.

 - Example: many lay people might be familiar with abbreviating blood pressure to 'BP'.
-But 'SOB' for 'shortness of breath' is less common, and could be misinterpreted as something else.
+But 'SOB' for 'shortness of breath' is less common, and could be misinterpreted.

 Outline any hospital referrals, identifying the name of the relevant practitioner or consultant.